-For one, understand upfront that you’re putting an immense strain on your friendship.
-Building a successful product is never a walk in the park and it’s bound to create friction between the parties involved.
+For one, understand up front that you’re putting an immense strain on your friendship.
+Building a successful product is never a walk in the park, and it’s bound to create friction between the parties involved.
 While most entrepreneurs think they’re pretty good at separating business from personal, the line tends to get blurry real fast when you’re working 12-hour days (I’m being nice here!) under mounting levels of stress.

-You should also realize that being good friends in no way guarantees business compatibility.
+You should also realise that being good friends in no way guarantees business compatibility.
 The amount of work, team effort and skill needed to operate a thriving startup hardly equates to having a pint with your buddies.
 Even if you’ve done a few hackathons together in the past, it’s nothing compared to a five-year commitment to a single, uniform goal.
 In the end, while you should certainly enjoy your co-founder’s presence, delving too much inside your comfort zone can prove detrimental just as well.